daniel-beet/acme.sh.wiki-clone/Synology-NAS-Guide.md

 # Note: The $CERT_FOLDER must be hardcoded here since the running environment is unknown.
 Don't blindly copy&paste!
 # if you used the normal method the certificate will be installed in the system/default directory
 CERTDIR="system/default"
-# if you used the alternative method it is copied to an unknown path, change the following example to the output of the creation process.
+# if you used the alternative method it is copied to an unknown path, change the following example to the output of the creation process and uncomment.
 #CERTDIR="_archive/AsDFgH"

 # do not change anything beyond this line!